ameyayeg/eat-the-strip/content/blogs/bowmans-bar-and-grill.md

 Bowman’s opened its doors in December 2013 and is open every day from 11:30 a.m. except Monday.

 Like a true hidden gem, the cozy interiors will surprise you if you’ve only taken a quick glance at the restaurant while driving past.
-Inside, you’ll find a fully stocked bar a sizeable seating area with traditional tavern-style wooden tables and booths.
+Inside, you’ll find a fully stocked bar and a sizeable seating area with traditional tavern-style wooden tables and booths.

 We were very happy to join Troy on a recent outing to Bowman’s to sample their mom-and-pop style comfort food.